MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 Key elements of TMDL include:

 - Full compatibility with the entire [Tabular Object Model (TOM)](../tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo.md).
 - Text-based and optimized for human interaction and readability.
-It uses the same grammar syntax as YAML.
+TMDL uses a grammar syntax similar to YAML.
 Each TMDL object is represented in text with minimal delimiters and uses indentation to demark parent-child relationships.
 - Better editing experience, especially on properties with embed expressions from different content-types, like Data Analysis Expression (DAX) and M.
 - Better for collaboration because of its folder representation where each model object has an individual file representation, making it more source control friendly.